-- If you are running an indexer cluster, you might be able to run the deployer on the same instance as the indexer cluster's master node.
-Whether this option is available to you depends on the master's load.
-See Additional roles for the master node in Managing Indexers and Clusters of Indexers for information on cluster master load limits.
+- If you are running an indexer cluster, you might be able to run the deployer on the same instance as the indexer cluster's manager node.
+Whether this option is available to you depends on the manager's load.
+See Additional roles for the manager node in Managing Indexers and Clusters of Indexers for information on cluster manager load limits.

 - If you have a monitoring console, you can run the deployer on the same instance as the console.
 See Which instance should host the console? in Monitoring Splunk Enteprise.

-- You can run the deployer on the same instance as a license master.
-See Configure a license master in the Admin Manual.
+- You can run the deployer on the same instance as a license manager.
+See Configure a license manager in the Admin Manual.